aao-oban/Tadmin/README.md

 - ToMapFolder.bat

 To know how to use this tool watch the video tutorial [Here](https://youtu.be/K4GwD25ztRQ)

+I an error occurs during the list creation process, watch the video to continue the process [Here](https://youtu.be/_iCUhSC0Dcg)

 **IMPORTANT NOTE: Before using this tool, you must have in the "Maps" folder of the game all the maps that your server has. so you can generate lists that reflect the maps of your server.**